SuperCowPowers/workbench/docs/core_classes/views/view.md

 # View Class (Beta)

-!!! warning inline end "Work In Progress"
+!!! warning inline end "Experimental"
-    The SageWorks Lambda Layers are a great way to use SageWorks but they are still in 'beta' mode so please let us know if you have any issues.
+    The SageWorks View classes are currently in experimental mode so have fun but expect issues and API changes going forward.

 ::: sageworks.core.views.view